K-PaaS/application-platform-guide-eng/user_guide/development_application/ruby.md

 ![ruby11]
 -	Execute “gem install rails –v 4.1.8” command and install rails.
 ![ruby12]
--	Check the rails version by using “rails –v” command.
+-	Check the rails version by using the “rails –v” command.
 ![ruby13]